About the Author

 Automating Flutter Deployments: Part 3 – Configuring CircleCI

-Rachel Walker Development Technologies, Flutter Leave a Comment
+Rachel Walker Articles, Automation, CI/CD, Flutter, Mobile Leave a Comment

 Recently, I’ve worked on automating some internal processes for building and releasing Flutter applications.
 Part of this effort included utilizing Fastlane with a Continuous Integration/Delivery platform to build and deploy the app.
 This blog post will outline the process I followed to run the build on CircleCI after I had configured Fastlane to build and deploy the application from my local machine.